emidan19/deep-tempest/README.md

 conda activate deeptempest
 ```

-Regarding installations with GNU Radio, **it is necessary to follow the [gr-tempest](./gr-tempest/README.md) instructions in this repository** *(even if you have already installed gr-tempest at a different location)*.
+Regarding installations with GNU Radio, **it is necessary to use the [gr-tempest](./gr-tempest/) version in this repository** *(which contains a modified version of the original gr-tempest)*.
 After this, run the following *grc* files flowgraphs to activate the *hierblocks*:
 - [binary_serializer.grc](./gr-tempest/examples/binary_serializer.grc)
 - [FFT_autocorrelate.grc](./gr-tempest/examples/FFT_autocorrelate.grc)
 - [FFT_crosscorrelate.grc](./gr-tempest/examples/FFT_crosscorrelate.grc)